nycdepartmentoffinance/onboarding/proxy_python.md

 ### 5. Test proxy with pip

-The following should work in the command prompt without any additional arguments (e.g. trusted host)
+Now we can test the proxy configuration by trying to download a package using pip.
+The following should work in a command prompt terminal without any additional arguments (e.g. trusted host)
 ```
 python -m pip install PACKAGE_NAME
 ```